Planning Applications on Land East of Maghull

 Policy MN3 of the Local Plan relates to the largest single allocation, known as Land East of Maghull.
 The Government Inspector has endorsed this site as “a strategic mixed use allocation, accepting that this will provide a comprehensive high quality, well-designed sustainable urban extension containing integrated, distinctive, safe and secure residential neighbourhoods, a Business Park and improvements to local infrastructure”.
 His agreement to the Local Plan and this particular allocation took the site out of the designated Green Belt.

 Sefton Council has also adopted a Supplementary Planning Document for Land East of Maghull.
 This provides further detailed guidance regarding the Council's expectations for the site, including the need for a comprehensive masterplan.
-This is still subject to discussion with both sets of applicants and critically this masterplan must be agreed by Sefton Council before any planning applications can be approved.
+A Masterplan was submitted by Countryside Properties, Persimmon Homes and The East Maghull Consortium in January 2019 and approved by the Council in February 2019.

-The Council received and has now validated two planning applications submitted by (a) Countryside Properties and Persimmon Homes (b) the East Maghull Consortium concerning the southern and northern parts of the Land East of Maghull site respectively.
+In 2017 the Council received two planning applications submitted by (a) Countryside Properties and Persimmon Homes (b) the East Maghull Consortium concerning the southern and most of the northern parts of the Land East of Maghull site respectively.

-Both applications are now subject to statutory publicity and notifications that the Council is legally obliged to undertake.
-This includes (as a minimum) notification of neighbours to the sites, press and site notices and notification of a series of further consultees.
-It may be that further clarification or changes to the planning applications may be sought from the applicants, in which case, further information will be uploaded to the relevant planning webpages and update notifications may be required.
+Both applications were subject to statutory publicity and notifications that the Council is legally obliged to undertake.
+This included notification of neighbours to the sites, press and site notices and notification of a series of further consultees.

-Following all the legal requirements, a decision will eventually be made on both Planning applications by Planning Committee including endorsement of a masterplan for the site.
+Following all the legal requirements, a decision will eventually be made on both Planning applications by Planning Committee.

 Comments can be made by clicking the highlighted references above, and while these will not be responded to individually, will be addressed within the subsequent committee reports.